First Response Homeopathy Remedies To Use In A Disaster 2

 Apis mellifica (Apis.): The site of the sting will be puffy.
 Swelling will be warm and white or rosy pink in colour.
 Prickling, stinging pains that are improved by cold applications.

-Lachesis muta (Lach.): Skin around bite or sting will be hot and look dark red or blue–purple.
-Useful remedy for tarantula bites.
+Lachesis muta (Lach.): Skin around bite or sting will be hot and look dark red or blue –purple.
+Often needed for tarantula bites.

 Ledum palustre (Led.): Main remedy for puncture wounds, including the bites and stings of animals or insects.
 Wound swollen, cold, and discoloured.
 Pain improved by cold applications.

-Cantharis (Canth.): Intense burning pain following insect bites such as from wasps.
+Cantharis (Canth.): Intense burning pain following insect bites such as those from a wasps.

 Gangrene

-Tissue gangrene occurs from infection, crush injuries, obstructed circulation and frostbite.
-The correct homeopathic remedy minimises damage and aids recovery.
+Tissue gangrene occurs from infection, crush injuries, obstructed circulation or frostbite.
+The correct homeopathic remedy can minimise the damage and aid recovery.

 Anthracinum (Anthr.): Intense burning pains with offensive discharges and blue-black blisters.
 Restlessness leading to exhaustion.